 I have also worked for MIND counselling adults who have suffered with anxiety, depression, low self esteem and - in many situations - just struggling with the stress of everyday life and living!

 If you are a trainee or qualified counsellor looking for counselling supervision, I hold a Post Grad Diploma in Integrative Supervision and offer both individual and group supervision.
-I have provided group supervision to counsellors working for MIND and I currently supervise counsellors working for a bereavement charity as well as MOSAC, a charity supporting non-abusing parents of children who have been sexually abused.
+I have provided group supervision to counsellors working for MIND and I currently supervise counsellors working for a bereavement charity and hospice as well as a charity supporting non-abusing parents of children who have been sexually abused.

 Training, qualifications & experience